 Rapid Response Vehicles

-Building on our experience and success we aim to provide Ireland’s first dedicated charity funded helicopter emergency medical service (HEMS).
-Based out of North Cork, ICRR’s Community Air Ambulance will be an asset of the National Ambulance Service and will respond to serious trauma and medical emergencies when tasked.
+Building on our experience and success we successfully provided Ireland’s first dedicated and charity funded Helicopter Emergency Medical Service (HEMS).
+Based out of North Cork, ICRR’s Community Air Ambulance (callsign Helimed92) is an asset of the National Ambulance Service and responds to serious trauma and medical emergencies when tasked.
 In its first month of service, Helimed92 responded to over 56 emergencies!
 We offer a vital lifesaving service, offering fast access to advanced clinical interventions at the roadside by highly trained pre-hospital emergency care medical personnel.
-Most critically, the Community Air Ambulance can bring the casualty to the hospital that best suits their life saving needs, not just the closest geographically.The ICRR Community Air Ambulance will be airborne in 2019!
+Most critically, the Community Air Ambulance can bring the casualty to the hospital that best suits their life saving needs, not just the closest geographically.The ICRR Community Air Ambulance was airborne on 30th July 2019!